 - Patrons may request assistance from a library on a product that the library does not own, since they may be uncertain about which library made remote database access possible.

 - Libraries may encounter more pressure from patrons to purchase electronic resources that other SCLS libraries have.

-If you purchase a new electronic resource, consider notifying other SCLS libraries.
-SCLS will maintain a list of electronic resources purchased by SCLS libraries, and it will include any electronic resource for which SCLS is providing authentication.
+If you subscribe to a new electronic resource, consider notifying other SCLS libraries.
+SCLS will maintain a list of electronic resources subscribed to by SCLS libraries, and it will include any electronic resource for which SCLS is providing authentication.
 Consequently, it is important for libraries to keep SCLS informed when they add a new database or cancel their subscription to a database.
 Please review the Guidelines & Procedures page and the Database Renewals Timeline page for information on subscribing to databases.